drduh/macOS-Security-and-Privacy-Guide/README.md

 # Installing macOS

 There are several ways to [install macOS](https://support.apple.com/102662).
 Choose your preferred method from the available options.

- **You should install the latest version of macOS that's compatible with your Mac**.
+ **You should install the latest version of macOS that is compatible with your Mac**.
 More recent versions have security patches and other improvements that older versions lack.

 ## System activation